Capillary/ecom-api-document/source/includes/_picklist.md

 Retrieves the list of alternative products of a specific picklist item by product id.

-Substitutes are the product alternatives used in case of unavailability or insufficient quantity of actual product during pickup.
+Substitutes are the product alternatives used during pickup in case of unavailability or insufficient quantity of actual product.